jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2024/Verizon-Data-Breach-Investigations-Report-2024.md

 User device and their own hopes and dreams for the future.
 Person is a common target in the Social
+Engineering pattern.
-Engineering pattern.User device (usr): the devices used by Persons to perform their work duties in the organization.
+User device (usr): the devices used by Persons to perform their work duties in the organization.
 Usually manifested in the form of